 Biomes and food security focuses on investigating the role of the biotic environment and its role in food and fibre production.

 The Science program follows a term-based unit structure with four main areas of study delivered through the academic year.
 The curriculum is based around the mastery of essential concepts in science rather than maximizing content.
 Teaching and learning methods are a combination of teacher-led theory and inquiry-style learning.
-Each Term a lines with the College Big Sky program’s values and vision.
+Students develop their critical and creative thinking skills and scientific literacy through exploration of the biological, chemical, physical and earth strands of science.

 Health and Physical Education